 Stainless steel pipes offer four clear advantages over other options.
 These benefits explain their higher upfront value.

-• Comparison with carbon steel and alloy steel pipes: Carbon steel corrodes faster in wet, or chemical service.
+- Comparison with carbon steel and alloy steel pipes: Carbon steel corrodes faster in wet, or chemical service.
 Alloy steel needs coatings and extra care.
+For a deeper breakdown of these material classes, see our comparison of alloy steel pipe vs carbon steel pipe.

 Standards and Grades for High-Pressure Stainless Steel Pipes